x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 MitigationsApplied	: {M01.1, M01.2, M01.3}
 ```

-The same cmdlet can also be used to see the list of applied mitigations across your environment as shown below
+The same cmdlet can also be used to see the list of applied mitigations across your environment as shown below.

 ```powershell
 Get-ExchangeServer | fl name, MitigationsApplied